PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 We earn a commission, at no additional cost to you.

-What Users Love: The unbeatable value, easy transport in small cars, and surprising durability for the price point.
+What Users Love: The unbeatable sub-$200 value, easy transport in small cars, surprisingly durable PVC for the price, and complete out-of-the-box packaging.

-2. Intex Excursion Pro K1 - Most Durable Entry-Level Choice
+2. Intex Excursion Pro K1 - Durability Winner for Solo Paddlers

 DURABILITY WINNER